firstdraft/guides/optional-syntaxes-in-ruby.md

     Ruby can't make sense of `:uniqueness => :scope => :year`, and can't tell which things are in the inner hash vs. the outer hash.

+So: don't fret when you see seemingly unfamiliar syntax like `scope: :year` — it's nothing new, it's just a different style.
+You've got the tools you need to understand any Ruby you encounter.

 ## Single line blocks

 Often, we only have one line of code within our `do`/`end` blocks: